Menu ≡ ╳

 The Instituto Cervantes, which draws up the CCSE and DELE Spanish nationality exams,

-celebrates Día E (E Day, an allusion to Español or Spanish) in Tokyo.
+celebrates Día E (E Day, an allusion to Español) in Tokyo.

 By Ysabelle Kempe

 Thousands of people yearn to become Spanish citizens every year.
 Hailing from across the planet, they may seek refuge, financial opportunities, or the simple joys of living in Spain.
 Regardless of their differences, these hopefuls share similar goals — to pass the necessary exams to be granted Spanish nationality.

 There are two nationality exams, both of which are overseen by Instituto Cervantes, a public institution that promotes Spanish language and culture on a global scale.
 (Fittingly, the organization is named after Spain’s most important literary figure, Miguel de Cervantes, who penned ‘Don Quixote’ in the early 17th century.)
 One of the tests, named the CCSE, quizzes immigrants on their knowledge of Spanish government, society, and culture.
 The other, DELE, ensures that the test takers have a basic grasp on the Spanish language.

 These tests were first rolled out as nationality requirements in 2015 by the Instituto Cervantes in collaboration with the Ministry of Education, Culture and Sport.
 The pre-2015 nationality test included interviews with judges, which sometimes resulted in inconsistent testing, according to Philippe Robertet Montesinos, deputy director of international relations for Instituto Cervantes.

 “The interviews weren’t always the same,” Montesinos said, translated from Spanish.
 “Some were easy, others were more difficult.
 The level of Spanish wasn’t always the same.
 For this reason, the government decided to change the regulations.”